 Defective product claims can often be confusing and time-consuming.
 Many cases benefit greatly when a qualified lawyer is presenting the injury victim.

 Our Bloomington defective product lawyers have more than two decades of experience working with injured victims throughout the state of Minnesota.
-We have recovered more than $150 million in compensation.
+We have recovered $300 million in compensation.

 Contact TSR Injury Law for a completely free, no obligation consultation.
 We welcome the opportunity to review your claim and discuss whether you may take legal action.
 There are no upfront fees.
 We do not get paid unless we help you obtain compensation.